 - 4 tablespoons olive oil divided

-- 1 3/4 cups chicken broth
+- 1 ¾ cups chicken bone broth

-- 1/4 cup lemon juice
+- ¼ cup lemon juice

 - 1 teaspoon xanthan gum

-- 3/4 cup heavy cream
+- ¾ cup heavy cream

 - 1 tablespoon dried parsley or equivalent fresh

-Using a meat mallet, pound chicken to about half inch thickness.
+- Using a meat mallet, pound chicken to about half inch thickness.
 Or, you can use only two breasts and butterfly them in half.

-Combine pork rinds, coconut flour, onion powder, salt, and pepper in dish suitable for coating chicken.
+- Combine pork rinds, coconut flour, onion powder, salt, and pepper in dish suitable for coating chicken.
 Lightly coat each chicken breast with mixture.

-Heat 2 tablespoons butter with 2 tablespoons olive oil over medium high heat.
+- Heat 2 tablespoons butter with 2 tablespoons olive oil over medium high heat.
 Cook 2 coated chicken breasts in the hot fat until each side is browned.
 Remove cooked chicken to plate.
 Add the additional 2 tablespoons each of butter and olive oil.
 Cook remaining two coated chicken breasts in hot fat until golden on both sides.
 Remove cooked breasts to plate.

-Reduce heat to medium.
+- Reduce heat to medium.
 Add chicken broth and lemon juice.
 Sprinkle in xanthan gum and combine into broth mixture with a whisk.
 Heat until sauce is thickened.

-Whisk in heavy cream.
+- Whisk in heavy cream.
 Taste and adjust seasonings if need.
 Sprinkle in parsley.
 Remove from heat.

-Place each chicken on a bed of Miracle Noodles angel hair shiratake pasta.
+- Place each chicken on a bed of Miracle Noodles angel hair shiratake pasta.
 Cover each breast with cream sauce.